mpenn/Morpheus/docs/source/morpheus_developer_documentation.md

     pipeline.add_stage(FilterDetectionsStage(config, threshold=0.9))
 ```

-Lastly we will save our results to disk, for this purpose we are using two stages often used in conjunction with each other the `SerializeStage` and the `WriteToFileStage`. `SerializeStage` is used to include & exclude columns desired in the output in addition to this converting from the `MultiMessage` class used by the previous stages to the MessageMeta class expected by the `WriteToFileStage`.
+Lastly we will save our results to disk, for this purpose we are using two stages often used in conjunction with each other the `SerializeStage` and the `WriteToFileStage`. `SerializeStage` is used to include & exclude columns desired in the output in addition to this converting from the `MultiMessage` class used by the previous stages to the `MessageMeta` class expected by the `WriteToFileStage`.
 The `WriteToFileStage` will append message data to the of the output file as messages are received, however for performance the `WriteToFileStage` does not flush contents out to disk for each message received, allowing the underlying [buffered output stream to flush as needed](https://gcc.gnu.org/onlinedocs/libstdc++/manual/streambufs.html), and closing the file handle on shutdown.
 ```python
     # Write the file to the output
     pipeline.add_stage(SerializeStage(config))
     pipeline.add_stage(WriteToFileStage(config, filename=results_file, overwrite=True))
 ```

 Note that we didn't specify the output format, in our example the result file contains the extension `.jsonlines` Morpheus will infer the output format based on the extension.
+At time of writing the extensions that Morpheus will infer are: `.csv`, `.json` & `.jsonlines`

-To explicitly set the output format we could specify the file_type argument to the `WriteToFileStage` which is an enumeration defined in `morpheus._lib.file_types.FileTypes`.
+To explicitly set the output format we could specify the `file_type` argument to the `WriteToFileStage` which is an enumeration defined in `morpheus._lib.file_types.FileTypes`.
 Current values defined are:
 * `FileTypes.Auto`
 * `FileTypes.JSON`
 * `FileTypes.CSV`